Radioteletype: Early amateur radioteletype history

-The FCC Notice of Proposed Rule Making (NPRM) that resulted in the authorization of Frequency Shift Keying (FSK) in the amateur high frequency (HF) bands responded to petitions by the American Radio Relay League (ARRL), the National Amateur Radio Council and Mr. Robert Weinstein.
-The NPRM specifically states this, and this information may be found in its entirety in the December 1951 Issue of QST.
-While the New RTTY Handbook gives ARRL no credit, it was published by CQ Magazine and its author was a CQ columnist (CQ generally opposed ARRL at that time).
+The FCC Notice of Proposed Rule Making (NPRM) that resulted in the authorization of FSK in the amateur high frequency (HF) bands responded to petitions by the American Radio Relay League (ARRL), the National Amateur Radio Council, and a Mr. Robert Weinstein.
+The NPRM specifically states this, and this information may be found in its entirety in the December 1951 issue of QST Magazine.
+While The New RTTY Handbook gives ARRL no credit, it was published by CQ Magazine and its author was a CQ columnist (CQ was generally hostile to the ARRL at that time).

 The first RTTY Contest was held by the RTTY Society of Southern California from October 31 to November 1, 1953.
 Named the RTTY Sweepstakes Contest, twenty nine participants exchanged messages that contained a serial number, originating station call, check or RST report of two or three numbers, ARRL section of originator, local time (0000-2400 preferred) and date.
 Example: NR 23 W0BP CK MINN 1325 FEB 15.
 By the late 1950s, the contest exchange was expanded to include band used.
 Example: NR 23 W0BP CK MINN 1325 FEB 15 FORTY METERS.
-The contest was scored as follows: one point for each message sent and received entirely by RTTY and one point for each message received and acknowledged by RTTY.
+The contest was scored as follows: One point for each message sent and received entirely by RTTY and one point for each message received and acknowledged by RTTY.
 The final score was computed by multiplying the total number of message points by the number of ARRL sections worked.
 Two stations could exchange messages again on a different band for added points, but the section multiplier did not increase when the same section was reworked on a different band.
 Each DXCC entity was counted as an additional ARRL section for RTTY multiplier credit.

-RTTY, later named RTTY Journal, also published the first listing of stations, mostly located in the continental US, that were interested in RTTY in 1956.
-Amateur Radio operators used this callbook information to contact other operators both inside and outside the United States.
-For example, the first recorded USA to New Zealand two-way RTTY QSO took place in 1956 between W0BP and ZL1WB.
+A new magazine named RTTY, later renamed RTTY Journal, also published the first listing of stations, mostly located in the continental US, that were interested in RTTY in 1956.
+Amateur radio operators used this callbook information to contact other operators both inside and outside the United States.
+For example, the first recorded USA to New Zealand two-way RTTY contact took place in 1956 between W0BP and ZL1WB.